Ljubljana - a small city with a big heart

 Language requirements: Students must present a language certificate of their Slovene or English language skills.
 Very good language skills refer to level B2 on the CEFR scale of the European Language Portfolio Levels.

 Student dormitories (ERASMUS): Erasmus students can apply for a bed in student dormitories.
 Beds are given to students on “first come first serve” basis.
 The rooms are double, with shared bathroom and shared kitchen.
 The access to internet is available in all the dormitories.
 The price of the room depends on the type of the apartment and size of the room.
-The average price per person per month in a double room is 120-190 EUR.
+The average price per person per month in a double room is 120-190 EUR/month.

 HousingAnywhere: use HousingAnywhere platform to rent out your room to an incoming exchange student and get a room in Ljubljana.